SoftwareAG/cumulocity-digital-twin-manager/README.md

 ## Any comments, suggestions or ideas?

 Let us know, if the current way for setting up and maintaining an asset hierarchy meets your needs and expectations.
 For any suggestions, please navigate to [Issues](https://github.com/SoftwareAG/cumulocity-digital-twin-manager/issues) and open a new issue with all the relevant details.
-Thanks!
+Make sure to add a label, which will help us to follow up on your issue much faster:

+🐞 use "bug" for everyting that is not working
+📖 use "documentation" for any feedback in regards of the documentation 💡 use "idea" for every new idea, feature request or suggestion ❓ use "support" for questions or anything which needs further assistance

+** Thanks for contributing!**

 ## Contact